rodrilopz/Hello-world/README.md

 # Hello-world
-my first project justo to undestan what github is about.
+My first project just to undestand how github is about.